Intellectual Mastery of Nature: Reception

 Intellectual Mastery of Nature was met with critical acclaim and won the 1987 Pfizer Award, the highest award offered by the History of Science Society.
 The book was reviewed by John L. Heilbron, Jed Buchwald, I. Bernard Cohen, John Servos, L. Pearce Williams, Nancy J. Nersessian, and Paul Forman.
 In his 1988 review, Bernard Cohen wrote that the book is "replete with historical insights about science" and represents "a magisterial contribution to social, educational, institutional, and intellectual history and a magnificent portrayal of the actual growth and content of the science with which they are concerned."
-The book was also reviewed in Science, Nature, The Journal of Higher Education, Minerva, American Scientist, and several others; in a 2017 review of the authors' newer book The Second Physicist, it was remarked that the original was a "monumental" book "which was widely praised and justly given the Pfizer Award".
+The book was also reviewed in Science, Nature, The Journal of Higher Education, Minerva, American Scientist, and several others.
+In a 2017 review of the authors' newer book The Second Physicist, it was remarked that the original was a "monumental" book "which was widely praised and justly given the Pfizer Award".

-In his 1986 review, John L. Heilbron wrote that the book "is a unique, important and rich study" that is "useful to both historians and scientists".
+In his 1986 review, John L. Heilbron wrote that the book "is a unique, important, and rich study" that is "useful to both historians and scientists".
 The review noted that the book provides a good account of the deeds of "the professors who made theoretical physics" and continued: "This is a considerable achievement, though not the intellectual mastery that the authors promised."
-The review then goes on to analyze the book by first stating that the first volume "gives a definitive account of the establishment of the institutions of German academic physics", but that it "does not integrate institutional and intellectual aspects of the history and scarcely touches on wider social forces and cultural values."
-Heilbron also criticized the book's organization, which, to him, exemplifies the volume's shortcomings.
-Heilbron notes the second volume is more successful in this integration than the first.
-THe review closes by stating: "Their stately re counting ultimately overwhelms annoyance with the detail, the poor arrangement, and the imperfect integration of their book and leaves the impression that they as well as their subjects engaged in a grand enterprise."
+The review then goes on to analyse the book by first stating that the first volume "gives a definitive account of the establishment of the institutions of German academic physics," but that it "does not integrate institutional and intellectual aspects of the history and scarcely touches on wider social forces and cultural values."
+Heilbron also criticised the book's organisation, which, to him, exemplifies the volume's shortcomings.
+Heilbron notes that the second volume is more successful in this integration than the first.
+The review closes by stating: "Their stately recount ultimately overwhelms annoyance with the detail, the poor arrangement, and the imperfect integration of their book and leaves the impression that they as well as their subjects engaged in a grand enterprise."